fchenxi/easyhbase/README.md

 # easyhbase

-A hbase client reference from pinpoint, see it here, https://github.com/naver/pinpoint.
+A hbase client reference from pinpoint, see it here https://github.com/naver/pinpoint.

-1. It provide the salted rowkey, see it here, https://sematext.com/blog/2012/04/09/hbasewd-avoid-regionserver-hotspotting-[] despite-writing-records-with-sequential-keys.
+1. It provide the salted rowkey, see it here https://sematext.com/blog/2012/04/09/hbasewd-avoid-regionserver-hotspotting-[] despite-writing-records-with-sequential-keys.

 2. Example

-@RunWith(SpringJUnit4ClassRunner.class)
-@ContextConfiguration(locations = "classpath:applicationContext-example.xml")
-public class EasyHBaseClientExample {
     @Autowired
     private HbaseOperations2 hbaseScanTemplate;